oconnorssoftware/todo/README.md

+This is a work in process many changes to come
-This is a simple todo application using pyhton/django and reactjs
+This is a simple todo application using python/django and reactjs

 To Run Backend:
 <br>